GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlow/Tutorial.rst

   :start-after: <!-- SPHINX_TUT_INT_HEX_NUM_METHODS -->
   :end-before: <!-- SPHINX_TUT_INT_HEX_NUM_METHODS_END -->

-*DIFFERENCE BETWEEN FILES HERE* Check if Dirichlet boundary conditions are actually specified by this xml.

 Here the ``boundaryFieldName`` node specifies that for Dirichlet boundary conditions the face located value is considered.
 The ``coefficientName`` node refers to the field which has to be considered in the stencil computation.

 .. _ElementRegions_tag: